digitalutsc/fullcalendar_solr/README.md

 path of the year view except last URL component is 'day' instead of 'year' (i.e. if the year view has path `/a/b/c/year`, the day view must have path `/a/b/c/day`).
+1. Add any additional view configurations as needed.

 ## Troubleshooting